 - A teacher candidate may not act as a paid substitute if the supervising teacher is absent.
 Teacher candidates may maintain leadership of the class if the supervising teacher is absent for a brief time and if the principal designates a teacher-in-charge who is an employee. - Candidates are not employees of the school or under contract.
-They may not receive any payment from the school during the student teaching experience (this includes coaching or other extracurricular activities). - Candidates may not take courses while student teaching, and are strongly discouraged from holding a job.
+They may not receive any payment from the school during the student teaching experience (this includes coaching or other extracurricular activities).

-- Candidates may not administer or witness corporal punishment. - Candidates may not transport any student in their own vehicles. - Candidates may not visit students in their homes or in private, except when accompanied by school personnel as part of an official school activity. - Candidates should always confer with students in an open, visible, and easily accessible place. - Candidates may not take any unsupervised responsibility for extracurricular events or activities, including school-sponsored trips.
+- Candidates may not take courses while student . teaching, and are strongly discouraged from holding a job.
+(Exception: EDUC-M202: Job Search Strategies for Educators) - Candidates may not administer or witness corporal punishment. - Candidates may not transport any student in their own vehicles. - Candidates may not visit students in their homes or in private, except when accompanied by school personnel as part of an official school activity. - Candidates should always confer with students in an open, visible, and easily accessible place, both physical and virtual places. - Candidates may not interact with students on any social media website, or app before, or during their student teaching experience - Candidates may not take any unsupervised responsibility for extracurricular events or activities, including school-sponsored trips.